bayoen/bayoen.github.io/star/en/index.md

 </p>

 bayoen-star uses memory hooking.
-But it never affact any game balance! bayoen-star do not modify memories inside of Puyo Puyo Tetris.
+But it never affacts any game balance! bayoen-star do not modify memories inside of Puyo Puyo Tetris.

 _Environment for dev. and testing is Windows 10 x64 (.Net Framework 4.5).
 This project has no any commercial, it's just fan-made.
 All secondary copyrights be belong to SEGA!
 If SEGA order us to close this project, we sadly shall do so._